 Low birth weight: There is a link between malnutrition in the fetus and obesity and other chronic diseases in adulthood.

-Smoking during pregnancy: Maternal smoking during pregnancy is linked to increased fat storage in the baby.
+Smoking during pregnancy: Maternal smoking during pregnancy is linked to the baby's ability to store fat.

 Height-for-age malnutrition (stunting) in childhood: There is scientific evidence from many surveys showing a positive correlation between height-for-age and overweight and obesity in the same child or in members of the same family in urban areas of developing countries.